wiratmika/Blog/_posts/2018-02-25-ive-found-developers-ultimate-blogging-platform.md

 3. Jekyll is, by design, file-based, which means it can be easily tracked with a version control (and with it, advanced file versioning).
 Image upload is also rather easy, and in fact, you don't have to to: just put the image in asset folder and link it from the Markdown content.

 4. Extremely easy GitHub Pages integration.
-In another words, you can have free, custom-domain hosting for life just by putting your content on a GitHub repo.
-GitHub will even automatically generate the site for you with every commit you push.
+In another words, you can have free, custom-domain hosting for life just by putting your content on a GitHub repo. **GitHub will even automatically generate the site for you with every commit you push**.
 This is a technical advantage that simply no other solutions could ever provide.

 While some might not like its Ruby-based environment or admittedly high learning curve for those not who are not technically-inclined, those are not the case for me.
 Until I decided to write something more meaningful and publish it on Medium, I'll keep this personal blog alive with Jekyll for days to come.